IThemba Means Hope

 Artist as harbinger of Hope

 I’ve mentioned the artist r1 as the initiator and visionary behind this tower.
-“The essence of his work is to develop site-specific art pieces in public spaces, to create visual conversations with residents and the general public.” (compare and contrast essay examples college level)
+“The essence of his work is to develop site-specific art pieces in public spaces, to create visual conversations with residents and the general public.” (essays on customs and courtesies army)

 A Message to Take Forward